Geodesics in a Graph of Perfect Matchings: Counting Geodesics

 \begin{thm} The graph $\mm$ of non-crossing perfect matchings has a unique pair of matchings with $m^{m-2}$ geodesics between them.
 All other pairs have a smaller number of geodesics. \end{thm}

-\begin{prf} $\mm$ consists of matchings on a set of $2m$ points on a circle.
+\begin{proof} $\mm$ consists of matchings on a set of $2m$ points on a circle.
 Denote the convex hull of these points by $H$.
-It will be shown that the two matchings having all their edges on the boundary of $H$ are the only pair of antipodes in $\mm$ with $m^{m-2}$ geodesics between them.
+We show that the two matchings having all their edges on the boundary of $H$, are the only pair of antipodes in $\mm$ with $m^{m-2}$ geodesics between them.
 All other pairs have a smaller number of geodesics.

 Let $M_1$ and $M_2$ be the two matchings in $\mm$ having all their edges on the boundary of $H$.
-By Remark \ref{rem_noy} $M_1$ and $M_2$ are antipodes in $\mm$.
-By Theorem \ref{thm_distance} they are also antipodes in $\Pm$.
-It is sufficient to show that every geodesic between $M_1$ and $M_2$ in $\Pm$ is also a geodesic in $\mm$.
-Let $M' \in \Pm$ be a neighbor of $M_1$ in a geodesic to $M_2$.
-Since the union of $M_1$ and $M_2$ has one component, by Theorem \ref{thm_distance} $M' \cup M_2$ is a union of two vertex-disjoint alternating cycles.
-It is clear that these cycles are the boundaries of two disjoint polytopes (including the case of a shared edge which is a convex polytope with two vertices).
-Therefore $M'$ is also in $\mm$.
-Similarly, every following step in a geodesic to $M_2$ will split some convex polytope into two disjoint convex polytopes.
-Thus, every matching in a geodesic to $M_2$ in $\Pm$ is also in $\mm$ and the number of geodesics between $M_1$ and $M_2$ in $\mm$ is $m^{m-2}$.
+By Remark \ref{rem_noy}, $M_1$ and $M_2$ are antipodes in $\mm$.
+By Theorem \ref{thm_distance}, they are also antipodes in $\Pm$.
+Let $P=(M_1=M'_1,M'_2,\dots,M'_d=M2)$ be a geodesic between $M_1$ and $M_2$.
+Since $M'_1\cup M'_d$ has one component, by Theorem \ref{thm_distance} $M'_2 \cup M'_d$ is a union of two vertex-disjoint alternating cycles.
+It is clear that these cycles are the boundaries of two disjoint polytopes (including the case of a shared edge, which is a convex polytope with two vertices).
+Therefore, $M'_2$ is also in $\mm$.
+Similarly, for every $M'_i\in P$, $2\leq i\leq d$, some convex polytope in $M'_{i-1}\cup M'_d$, is split into two disjoint convex polytopes in $M'_{i}\cup M'_d$.
+Thus, $P$ is contained in $\mm$, and the number of geodesics between $M_1$ and $M_2$ in $\mm$ is $m^{m-2}$.